-- The difference in both the mean and median bonus pay received during the period of 12 months preceding the relevant date (5 April 2017) by male and female employees which is expressed as a percentage.
-This can be calculated using the same formula for the headline gender pay gap calculation but instead of using gross hourly rates replace this with the mean and median bonus payfor male and female employees.
-For businesses who payannual bonuses in respect of the whole year, Regulation 6 now confirms that the bonus amount can be calculated pro rata to the relevant pay period.
+- The difference in both the mean and median bonus pay received during the period of 12 months preceding the relevant date (5 April 2018) by male and female employees which is expressed as a percentage.
+This can be calculated using the same formula for the headline gender pay gap calculation but instead of using gross hourly rates replace this with the mean and median bonus pay for male and female employees.
+For businesses who pay annual bonuses in respect of the whole year, Regulation 6 confirms that the bonus amount can be calculated pro rata to the relevant pay period.
 So for an annual bonus only 1/12th would need to be included. - The proportion of male and female employees who received bonus pay during the same 12 month period.
 This requires two separate percentage figures to be published e.g. 50% of men received a bonus and 35% of women received a bonus.

 Reporting on the bonus pay is to the end of the tax year prior to the snapshot date.
-So for the first year, it will be any bonus paid in the year from 6 April 2016 to 5 April 2017.
+So for reports due by 4 April 2019, it will be any bonus paid in the year from 6 April 2017 to 5 April 2018, i.e. the year before the snapshot date of 5 April 2018.

-It is important to note that this applies to all relevant employees, which means anyone who is employed by the employer on the snapshot date, so employees on maternity or sick leave should be included for bonus gap reporting purposes.
+It is important to note that this applies to all relevant employees, which means anyone who is employed by the employer on the snapshot date, so employees on maternity or sick leave should be included for bonus gap reporting purposes, even though they are excluded from the pay gap reporting.